|

 clothes, fabrics, yarn, shoes, and

-cafes where you can catch your breath
+plenty of cafes where you can catch your breath

 after a period of furious shopping.